 Josh Mohrer: We’ve known Michael Schneider for a long time.
 He was actually an early advisor to Uber, and is very well known in the Los Angeles tech scene.
 That one is more just like, we know Michael well, and we’ll back anything he does.
 We sort of see him as part of our team in that way.
 And then SALIDO is sort of a similar thing.
 Shu is a very well known tech guy here in New York, and has this vision of creating a layer on top of restaurant operations to help give owners better visibility and help them make more money.
 Some of those first few deals were more based on the relationships that we had with the founders, that sort of fanatic relationship to Uber.
 But it’s definitely similar.
 With service, Michael has built this amazing thing that it syncs with your inbox at any time you have trouble on a flight or a hotel.
 It sort of goes in and automatically requests money from the hotel brand or the airline, and that’s a pretty interesting thing.

 And I think where we come in is we’ve been helpful in getting them in front of the right people at some of the companies he wants to form partnerships with.
 So that’s been a good one.
 Truck Map is another, that we sort of, this is a company that we found through someone in the network.
 They haven’t raised a lot of money yet, but it’s actually one guy, Eric.
 He created an APP for truck GPS, which sounds like regular GPS, but if you drive a truck, if you’re one of the three and a half million people in the United States who drive a truck, you know that you can’t drive on all roads.
 There’s sort of a limitation on because of height and weight of the vehicle, and not all roads support it.
 And so Truck Map is a lot of things.
 But the feature that’s been sort of the breakout success that’s making it go viral in the truck driver community is the turn-by-turn navigation on truck friendly routes.
+With the demand for truck drivers in various industries, giving businesses the means to recruit suitable candidates is crucial.
+They will, of course, desire drivers who are experienced, reliable and have a clean driving record.
+Services like Tenstreet help businesses reach out to potential applicants who would suit their driving positions best.

 Chris Riback: That is fascinating.
 There’s an overpass for I-95 very close to where I work, and I swear to you, once every three weeks, there’s a truck.
 It’s a low overpass, there are a couple of signs, no trucks.
 So every three weeks there’s another, they block the road, the cops are there, they have the tow trucks, and they’re having to back out some type of truck has just gotten the top of the can opened by that overpass.